PerformanC/NodeLink/README.md

 $ npm install @discordjs/voice @discordjs/opus libsodium-wrappers ws
 ```

-And if you don't have `ffmpeg` installed on your enviroment:
+And if you don't have `ffmpeg` installed on your environment:

 ```bash
 $ npm install ffmpeg-static